zealvora/certified-kubernetes-application-developer/Domain 2 - Application Design and Build/Readme.md

-# Domain 2 - POD Design
+# Domain 2 - Application Design and Build

 The code mentioned in this document are used in the Certified Kubernetes Application Developer 2025 course.